wdhurleyjr/CST438-Project2-API/README.md

 ## Overview of the API

 Our team has developed a RESTful API using **Spring Boot** to handle various functionalities, including authentication, user management, and book operations.
-This API serves as the backend for both the web and mobile platforms, ensuring smooth interaction between the front end and the database.
+This API serves as the backend for mobile platform, ensuring smooth interaction between the front end and the database.

 ### API Features